leeluolee/puer/README.md

 ##Introduction

-puer —— easy-use static server have livereload & debug(weinre integrated)  function, can be used as connect-middleware
+easy-to-use static server has livereload & debug(weinre integrated)  function, can be used as connect-middleware

-__puer have integretd with weinre now, you can pass `-i` to open inspect__

 ##Feature